RESOStandards/reso-certification-help/docs/admins.md

 ![image](https://user-images.githubusercontent.com/88680702/205774052-6488827a-52cb-4cd2-a89b-82860f1baae3.png)

-An email with a link to the report will be sent to the recipient for review and approval.
+An email with a link to the results will be sent to the recipient for review and approval.
 The button will then change from **Passed** to **Notified**.

 ![image](https://user-images.githubusercontent.com/88680702/237753878-3ac6e616-aa59-434e-bd0a-35e454dfc50b.png)